Tell Us How We’re Doing

 Two program options

-The Center Base option provides Part-day options which include 3.0, 6.0, 7.5 hour classes between the hours of 7:30 a.m. and 5:30 p.m. with some longer hours that vary by location.
+Center Base provides options which include 3.5, 6.0, 7.5, 11 hour classes between the hours of 7:30 a.m. and 5:30 p.m. with some longer hours that vary by location.

 For ages 0 to 3 all diapers, wipes, bottles, food, and formula for the enrolled child are provided, while at the center.
-To enroll, families must verify a need due to employment and/or school,and it is not required that toddlers be toilet trained.
+To enroll, families must verify a need due to employment and/or school, and it is not required that toddlers be toilet trained.

-Head Start 0 to 5 Home-Base
+Head Start 0 to 5 Home Base

 Both program options include